-Analysis | Gaps in Job Corps program’s covid-19 oversight ‘increased risks’ for students, staff, report says
+Analysis | Gaps in Job Corps program’s covid-19 oversight ‘increased risks’ for students and staff, report says

 But the words did not always result in action.

 Despite the requirements, the inspectors found that 77 centers were allowed to resume on-campus operations without verification checklist requirements being followed.
-Job Corps officials did not always reject covid-19 related plans that did not meet checklist standards.
+Job Corps officials did not always reject covid-19-related plans that did not meet checklist standards.
 One center’s plan, for example, was approved although it lacked physical distancing guidelines.
 Blaming inadequate resources, program officials also did not conduct timely covid-19 monitoring on many campuses.
 As of July 2021, according to the report, Job Corps had examined only 54 of the 112 centers that had resumed in-person operations at that time.
 Officials expect all 121 centers will reopen by the end of the year.

 “This and other oversight gaps will make it difficult for Job Corps to keep students and staff healthy and safe as the COVID-19 pandemic continues,” said the report, which was signed by Carolyn R. Hantz, an assistant inspector general.